 Sesame oil, soy sauce, garlic, a bit of sweetness, a bit of heat.
 Whenever you apply this combo of flavors to ….well pretty much anything, you are going to get something good.

-In this case heat heat comes from a traditional Korean ingredient, and one that’s become very readily available, Gochujang sauce.
+In this case the heat comes from a traditional Korean ingredient, and one that’s become very readily available, Gochujang sauce.
 Gochujang is a classic Korean hot paste, traditionally made with chili peppers, fermented soybeans, brown sugar glutinous rice, and salt (really, it’s so much better than that description would lead one to believe) that is winning new fans every day for its pungent heat.

 It lasts for ages in the fridge.
 Just a little dab will do you, but I love it, and I’m adding it to everything these days.